renovate-bot/khulnasoft-lab-_-khulnasoft-development-kit/doc/howto/service_desk_mail_room.md

      idle_timeout: 60
    ```

 1. Optional.
-Consider adding `gitlab/config/gitlab.yml` as a [protected config file](../configuration.md#overwriting-configuration-files) to retain these changes when running the `kdk reconfigure` command.
+Consider adding `khulnasoft/config/khulnasoft.yml` as a [protected config file](../configuration.md#overwriting-configuration-files) to retain these changes when running the `kdk reconfigure` command.
 1. Restart all services. `kdk start`
-1. Start MailRoom in a console (pointing to your `gitlab` folder e.g. `cd ~/khulnasoft-development-kit/khulnasoft`) with the following command:
+1. Start MailRoom in a console (pointing to your `khulnasoft` folder e.g. `cd ~/khulnasoft-development-kit/khulnasoft`) with the following command:

    ```shell
    bundle exec mail_room -c ./config/mail_room.yml